 Table of Content:

-- Why is it important to care for my dental implants?
+- Why is it important to care for your dental implants?

-- How should I clean my dental implants?
+- How should your clean your dental implants?

-Dental implants are not natural teeth and are made entirely from metal-based foreign objects.
-This means that dental implant don’t develop tooth cavities the way your natural teeth do.
-So then why is it important to clean your dental implants?
-Cleaning dental implants removes harmful bacteria and helps prevent bone loss around the implant.
-Excessive bone loss is detrimental to your implant health and can cause the implant to become loose and fail.
-By properly cleaning your dental implants, you remove harmful bacteria and help prevent bone loss.
-This will keep your dental implants healthy and sound over the years to come.
+Dental implant don’t develop tooth cavities the way your natural teeth do.
+This is because dental implants are made entirely from a metal-based foreign object.
+So why is it important to clean your dental implants?
+Cleaning dental implants removes harmful bacteria that cause bone loss around the implant.
+Excessive bone loss is detrimental to your implant health.
+It can expose the implant threads, make your implant become loose, or cause implant fail.
+By properly cleaning your dental implants, you remove harmful bacteria, prevent bone loss, and keep your dental implants healthy and sound for years to come.

-Luckily, cleaning dental implants is very similar to cleaning your natural teeth.
-Simply brush and floss your dental implants as you would any other tooth in your mouth.
-You may notice that cleaning dental implants is a bit more difficult than cleaning your natural teeth.
-This is mostly due to the natural bone loss which occurs surrounding all dental implants.
-Typically, we advise our patients to use a Waterpik to better clean their implants.
-If you are having trouble cleaning your dental implants, you should consult your dentist for advice.
+Cleaning dental implants is very similar to cleaning your natural teeth.
+Simply brush and floss your dental implant as you would clean any other tooth in your mouth.
+You may notice that cleaning dental implants is a bit more difficult than cleaning natural teeth.
+This is mostly due to bone loss which occurs surrounding all dental implants.
+Many patients find using a Waterpik helpful for cleaning their dental implants.
+If you’re having trouble cleaning your dental implants, consult with your dentist for further advice.

-All-on-four is a set of porcelain or zirconia teeth which are supported by four dental implants.
+All-on-four teeth is a complete set of teeth supported by four dental implants.
 Patients with all-on-four teeth have no more natural teeth left in their respective arch.
-To clean your all-on-four teeth, it’s best to continue brushing your gums to stimulate blood flow in the region.
-Also, brushing helps keep your synthetic porcelain teeth nice and clean.
-We recommend supplementing a Waterpik to your hygiene routine to better clean your all-on-four teeth.
-Using a Waterpik helps dislodge large food particles which are trapped underneath your all-on-four bridge.
-Finally, all-on-four teeth need to be removed and cleaned periodically so be sure you’re not overdue your dental cleaning.
+Cleaning all-on-four teeth can be a challenge since you can’t remove thee teeth from your mouth.
+It’s not a bad idea to continue brushing your gums to stimulate blood flow in the region.
+Also, brushing helps keep your synthetic teeth nice and clean.
+We also recommend supplementing a Waterpik to your hygiene routine.
+Using a Waterpik helps dislodge large food particles trapped underneath your all-on-four teeth.
+Finally, consider removing your all-on-four teeth and having them cleaned professionally by your dentist annually.

-Implant-supported dentures, known as overdentures, are easier to clean since the denture can be removed from your mouth.
-Be sure to remove and clean your dentures every night.
-Ideally, use a soft toothbrush with liquid soap to remove debris from your denture.
-Feel free to use denture cleaning solution to soak your dentures to better remove calcified deposits.
-Pay extra attention to the denture housings, the colorful circles which lock onto your dental implants.
-Don’t clean the housings too rigorously or you could damage the them.
-Finally, don’t forget to clean the dental implants and attachments once you’ve removed your overdenture teeth.
+Implant-supported dentures, known as overdentures or snap-on-dentures, are dentures which attach to a few dental implants.
+Overdentures are easier to clean since the dentures can be removed from your mouth.
+Be sure to take your dentures out of your mouth every night and clean them.
+Use a soft toothbrush with liquid soap to remove debris from your dentures.
+Feel free to use a denture cleaning solution to soak your dentures to remove calcified deposits.
+Pay extra attention to the denture housings, which are the colorful circles that lock onto your dental implants.
+Don’t clean the housings too rigorously or you could damage them.
+Finally, don’t forget to clean the dental implants in your mouth after you’ve removed your overdenture from your mouth.

-Give us a call if you have any more questions about on how to properly clean and care for your dental implants or related prosthesis.
+Give us a call if you have any more questions about how to properly care for your dental implants.
 Call us at (949)481-2540 or book you appointment online today.
 Our dentist, Dr. Jazayeri, will review your hygiene routine to make sure that you’re properly caring for your teeth.
-We will make recommendations as needed to help you keep your implants healthy and sound for life.
+We’ll be glad to make recommendations to help you keep your implants healthy and sound.
 To learn more about cleaning other dental prosthesis, click on the following links: